-During the same month, Chris Mfume contributed $150 to “Friends of Leon Pinkett,” and AB Associates gave $100 to the councilman.
+During the same month, Chris Mfume contributed $150 to Pinkett, while AB Associates gave the councilman $100.

 Mfume lists his business address on the same floor as the business address of ValStone Partners, which owns the 300 West Pratt Street building that the Mfume firm occupies.